jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% python3 -m pip install --upgrade dist/lukeghg-1.0-py3-none-any.whl

-The `pip`command line allows other ways to achieve the same result but this seems to be straightforward.
-Note that if `pip` is upgraded then `setuptools` and `wheel` must be upgraded too as in section *1.
-Create python virtual envitonment*.
+The `pip`command line allows other ways to achieve the same result but this seems to be straightforward. `pip` may require upgrade (Section *1.
+Create python virtual envitonment*).

 **Tips**: Note we had to move around a bit inside the lukeghg package.